harrewarre/harrewarre.github.io/docs/blog/posts/ev-driving.md

 ---
 date: 2024-01-20
+description: Some tips that make long trips in an EV a little bit easier.
 slug: ev-driving
-summary: Some tips that make long trips in an EV a little bit easier.
 tags:
 - ev
 - driving
 - misc
 title: EV Driving
 ---
 # EV Driving

 Having done a long drive into France not that long ago using an EV (a 2020 Polestar 2), I encountered some stuff that I thought was worth writing down.